-The first video is of a Maine Coon cat named Tony, who is crying because he is in his cat carrier.
+Here is a Youtube video is of a Maine Coon cat named Tony, who is crying because he is in his cat carrier.
 Maine Coon Crying In The Car: Credit for the video goes to the Youtube channel ‘Lunaxcat’.

-The second example of Maine Coon crying, is by a Maine Coon kitten that is crying because he is hungry.
-His Maine Coon voice is seriously high pitched (you’ve been warned!):
+The second example of Maine Coon crying is by a Maine Coon kitten that is crying because he is hungry.

 10 Reasons Why Maine Coons Cry

 Whilst Maine Coon crying is unlikely to be a daily occurrence for most owners, there are definitely a number of Maine Coons that do cry more than other cats from this breed.